My 4-day detox to calm monkey mind on a southwest adventure.

 In the hot oven heat of the desert, despite arriving “busy,” I was leaving aware and present.
 I was wholly with myself, my son, my family, my environment (even my thoughts and feelings).

 I talked my mind monkeys down from their branches and within my reach.
 With deep breaths, I repeated my mantra- live intentionally seeking less overwhelm and more enrichment.
 With compassion, I held space for myself affirming- how I feel is not who I am.

 Much of how I thought and felt were projections of someone else’s self-worth and shame.
 This 4-day detox and monkey training exercise was what I needed.
-I returned home resilient AF and accepting of what came next.

 So next time you find your mind monkeys going ape shit, just breathe.